 Because ALEKS is adaptive, once you submit an answer, you cannot change it.
 Be sure to carefully check your answer before submitting your response.

 It is likely that you will be asked questions on material you have not yet learned.
 It is okay to answer, I don't know.
 ALEKS interprets this to mean that you do not know how to solve the topic.
 There is no penalty for incorrectly answering a question, it only helps ALEKS understand what you know and don’t know.
 If you are familiar with a question, do your best to answer it.

 Yes, the Placement Assessment is timed.
 The system will allow you to access your Placement Assessment for 2 hours once it has begun.

 If the Placement Assessment is unproctored, you will have to restart the Placement Assessment.
 If the incomplete Placement Assessment is proctored and timed, you will be given a placement result, but it may not be a true reflection of your abilities.

 Yes.
 There are other ways to place in Math courses.

-- ACT math subscores, if officially submitted, can place you into the following math courses:
+- ACT or SAT math subscores, if officially submitted, can place you into the following math courses: